Constraining study of circular orbits and accretion disk around nonlinear electrodynamics black hole: General formulism of geodesic motion

 Taking $(\theta=\pi/2)$, for the equatorial plane then from Eqs. (\ref{9}) and (\ref{10}), we obtain

 Now, the conserved energy equation with an effective potential $V_{eff}$ for the motion of the test particle can be written as

 Clearly, the effective potential of particles depends on strong and weak fields parameter $f(r)$ and the angular momentum.
 The analysis of effective potential is very important in geodesic motion.
-Since the location of the circular orbits can be found by the local extrema of the effective potential.
-In Fig. (\ref{F2}), the effective potential has the following key points: \begin{itemize} \item There is no extremum for $L=0$ (black curve) in strong field. \item The first extremum is observed at $V_{eff}=1.95$ for $L=2.2\sqrt{3}$ (red curve). \item $V_{eff}$ increases for increasing values of $L$ and the maximum potential is seen at $L=7$. \item The curve shifted outward for lager values of $L$ and inward for lager values of $\beta$ and $Q$. \end{itemize} It is noted that the location of the innermost stable circular orbits is represented by the point of extremum in a strong field at the distance $r>2$.
+Since the location of the circular orbits can be found by the local extremum of the effective potential.
+In Fig. (\ref{F2}), the effective potential has the following key points: \begin{itemize} \item In the left upper plot, there is no extremum for $L=0$ (black curve) in strong field.
+The first extremum is observed at $V_{eff}=1.95$ for $L=2.2\sqrt{3}$ (red curve) by taking $k=1$, $C=1$, $Q=0.5$, $M=1.05$ and $\beta=1$. \item In the right upper plot, the first extremum is observed at $V_{eff}=2.0$ for $\beta=5$ (yellow curve) with $k=1, C=1, Q=0.5, M=1.05$ and $L=5$. \item In the left bottom plot, the first extremum is observed at $V_{eff}=1.0$ for $L=2.2\sqrt{3}$ (red curve) by considering $k=1, C=1, Q=0.5, M=1.05$ and $\beta=1$. \item In the right bottom plot, the first extremum is observed at $V_{eff}=1.41$ for $Q=0.9$ (red curve) with $k=1, C=1, Q=0.5, M=1.05, \beta=1$ and $L=5$ . \item $V_{eff}$ increases for increasing values of $L$ and decreasing values of $\beta$ and $Q$.
+The maximum potential is seen at $L=7$ and $\beta=1$ and $Q=0.5$. \item The curves shifted outward for lager values of $L$ and inward for lager values of $\beta$ and $Q$. \end{itemize} It is noted that the location of the innermost stable circular orbits is represented by the point of extremum in a strong field at the distance $r>2$.
 The potential increases for increasing the angular momentum but, it decreases for increasing the parameter $\beta$ and $Q$.
 The maximum potential of the strong field is larger than the weak field.